Andrewepstein/andrewepstein.github.io/about.md

 permalink: /about/
 ---

 My name is Max.
 I am five.
 It's a good age.
 However, now that I'm five, I "have" to go to school.
 School isn't great.
 Occasionally, I'll complain that I hate school.
 My parents don't seem to care about this.
-I wonder why.
-ng your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)
+I'm changing every day.
+My interestes include: [jekyllrb.com](http://jekyllrb.com/)

 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jglovier" %} /